-- ☐ Linux x86-64: in particular, openSF has been tested with Ubuntu 18.04. - \square macOS x86-64, version 10.14 or higher. - ☐ Windows 10 x86-64
+- Linux: any sufficiently recent glibc-based distribution.
+In particular, openSF has been tested with Ubuntu 18.04 and 20.04.

+- □ macOS, version 10.14 or higher.

+- Windows 10

 3.4.3.
 Framework pre-requisites

 It is recommended to use a Java Runtime Environment from Oracle, although the corresponding IBM or openJDK versions should work as well.
 All the openSF software pre-requisites are freely downloadable, the links for them can be found in the openSF website.